 On January 4, 2022, the U.S. Treasury published another tranche of final regulations regarding the foreign tax credit.
 These final regulations impose new requirements that a foreign tax must meet in order to be creditable against U.S. income taxes, and generally apply to tax years beginning on or after December 28, 2021.
 On July 26, 2022, the U.S. Treasury released corrections to the final regulations.
 On July 21, 2023, the IRS released a notice that suspended the application of significant portions of the final regulations regarding the foreign tax credit for tax years 2022 and 2023.
 The notice released in July 2023 favorably impacted our ability to claim foreign tax credits in the United States for certain taxes imposed by certain foreign jurisdictions.
-On December 11, 2023, the IRS released a notice that extended the suspension of significant portions of the final regulations of significant portions are credits in the United States for certain taxes imposed by certain foreign jurisdictions.
-On December 11, 2023, the IRS released a notice that extended the suspension of significant portions of the final regulations for significant portions are credits in the United States for certain taxes imposed by certain foreign jurisdictions.
-On December 11, 2023, the IRS released a notice that extended the suspension of significant portions of the final regulations beyond December 31, 2023, until further guidance is issued.
+On December 11, 2023, the IRS released a notice that extended the suspension of significant portions of the final regulations of significant portions.
+On December 31, 2023, until further guidance is issued.

 In December 2021, the Organisation for Economic Co-operation and Development (the "OECD") enacted model rules for a new global minimum tax framework ("BEPS Pillar Two"), and various governments around the world have enacted, or are in the process of enacting, legislation on this.
 The OECD continues to release additional guidance on these rules.
-Based on the enacted laws, BEPS Pillar Two has no impact to our effective tax rate or cash flows for the three months ended March 31, 2024.
+Based on the enacted laws, BEPS Pillar Two has no impact to our effective tax rate or cash flows for the nine months ended September 30, 2024.
 We will continue to evaluate the impact of these tax law changes on future reporting periods.

-13. DEFINED CONTRIBUTION PLANS
+14. DEFINED CONTRIBUTION PLANS

 Our tax-deferred savings plan under our 401(k) Plan permits participating U.S. employees to contribute a portion of their pre-tax or after-tax earnings.
 In Canada, we have a Group Registered Retirement Savings Plan Program (the "RRSP"), which permits participants to make pre-tax contributions.
 Our board of directors approved 50% matching contributions on employee contributions up to 4% of each employee's eligible earnings.
-Our matching contributions to our 401(k) Plan and the RRSP for the three months ended March 31, 2024 and 2023 were \$6.3 million and \$4.4 million, respectively.
+Our matching contributions to our 401(k) Plan and the RRSP for the three months ended September 30, 2024 and 2023 were \$4.6 million and \$3.8 million, respectively.
+Our matching contributions to our 401(k) Plan and the RRSP for the nine months ended September 30, 2024 and 2023 were \$15.2 million and \$13.9 million, respectively.

-14. SEGMENT INFORMATION
+15. SEGMENT INFORMATION